 - Decreased concentration, and disturbances in sleep and mood

 And so then what happens?
 Over the long term, stress produces chronic disease.

 Over time, the ongoing stress can lead to chronic disease.

 - Chronic lower back pain

 As you look back at the stress response markers, you can see how these diseases can develop.
 Thus to stay healthy or return to health after getting diagnosed, we need to address stress.
 The mind has an important role in our health and in healing.

-Stay tuned for part II: Stress Management or sign up for our Reducing the Stress Response Course for hypnotherapists and NLP practitioners.
+To watch the entire presentation, including techniques for stress, sign-up for the Reducing the Stress Response Course for hypnotherapists and NLP practitioners.